-Everything about the Future of Work: what it is, why it matters, the drivers shaping it, forecasts and scenarios… And of course, how to make it more human and humane.
+A simple guide to the Future of Work: what it is, why it matters, the drivers shaping it, forecasts and scenarios… And, of course, how to make it more human and humane.

 In the last few years, the Future of Work has become a fashionable catch-all word, a fad, or a commercial magnet used by consultants, business people, HR professionals, and academics alike (me included!), meaning different things to different people.